 Aerial view of the Globe and the CERN site, courtesy of Ars Electronica Festival

-The interspace between outer and inner domes, and three of the cylindrical timber arches which form the main structure of the pavilion.
+The interspace between outer and inner domes with three of the cylindrical timber arches that form the main structure of the pavilion.
 Photo courtesy of GROUPE H Architecture & Ingénierie SA.

 View of the pavilion at night; photo Martin Hayhurst Appel.

 On its ground floor, the Globe of Science and Innovation houses a permanent exhibition focused on nuclear physics, the main research field of CERN.

 Entitled Universe of Particles, the exhibition is an immersive multimedia experience presenting both the basics of particle physics and the CERN main particle accelerator, the Large Hadron Collider (LHC).
 By the means of interactive exhibits and videos, the exhibition depicts many physics-related subjects, such as the origin of the universe, the standard model of particle physics, the string theory, the Higgs boson, cosmic rays, and so on.

 On the upper floor, the pavilion accommodates a 250-seat multimedia auditorium for conferences, seminars, workshops, and temporary exhibitions, all promoted and organized by CERN.